mpv-player/mpv/DOCS/man/console.rst

 ``font_size``
     Default: 24

-    Set the font size used for the REPL and the console.
+    The font size.
 This will be multiplied by ``display-hidpi-scale`` when the console is not scaled with the window.

 ``border_size``
     Default: 1.65

-    Set the font border size used for the REPL and the console.
+    The font border size.

 ``background_alpha``
     Default: 80